 The last is a PortableGL port of Michael Fogleman's Craft.

 PortableGL started as a very simple wireframe software renderer based on a tutorial in summer 2011.
-I kept playing with it and adding minor features over the next year and then in early 2013 I decided I should turn it into a software implementation of OpenGL.
+I kept playing with it, adding minor features over the next year, until in early 2013 I decided I should turn it into a software implementation of OpenGL.
 This would save me a huge amount of time and energy on API design since I'd just be implementing an existing good API (though some disagree) and also make the project more useful both to me and potentially others.
-Also, at the time Mesa3D was still years away from full 3.x support, not that I'm really competing but just the fact that there was no finished implementation was a little motivating.
+Also, at the time Mesa3D was still years away from full 3.x support, not that I'm really competing, and the fact that there was no finished implementation was a little motivating.
 I made a lot of progress that year and had a few bursts here and there since, but once I got it mostly working, I was less motivated and when I did work on it I spent my time on creating new demos/examples and tweaking or fixing minor things.
 I could have released an MVP back in 2014 at the earliest but late 2016 would have been the best compromise.
-Anyway after somewhere between 400 and 1200+ hours (depending on what/how you count) spread out over 9 years, I've finally finished the the last 90% or at least enough to justify sharing it.
+Anyway, after somewhere over 2000 hours spread out over 10 years, it is as you see it today.
 Software is never finished, and I'll be the first to admit PortableGL could use more polish.

 Aside from the fact that I just wrote it for fun and because I thought it was cool (maybe others will too), I can think of a few semi-practical purposes.

-While Vulkan is the newest thing (already 4 years old time flies), it really is overkill for learning 3D graphics.
+While Vulkan is the newest thing (already 5 years old time flies), it really is overkill for learning 3D graphics.
 There is rarely anything that students make in your standard intro to 3D graphics that remotely stresses the performance of any laptop built in the last decade plus.
-Using modern OpenGL to introduce all the standard concepts, vertices, triangles, textures, shaders, fragments/pixels, the transformation pipeline etc. first is much better than trying to teach them Vulkan and graphics at the same time and obviously better than teaching OpenGL API's that are decades old.
+Using modern OpenGL (ie 3.3+ core profile) to introduce all the standard concepts, vertices, triangles, textures, shaders, fragments/pixels, the transformation pipeline etc. first is much better than trying to teach them Vulkan and graphics at the same time, and obviously better than teaching OpenGL API's that are decades old.

 PortableGL could be a very convenient base for such a class.
 It's easy to walk through the code and see the pipeline and how all the steps flow together.
 For more advanced classes or graduate students in a shared class, modifying PortableGL in some way would be a good project.
 It could be some optimization or algorithm, maybe a new feature.
-Theoretically it could be used as a base for actual research into new graphics algorithms or techniques just because it's such a convenient small base to change and share, vs trying to modify a project the size and complexity of Mesa3D or create a software renderer from scratch.
+Theoretically it could be used as starter code for actual research into new graphics algorithms or techniques because it's such a convenient small foundation to change and share, vs trying to modify a project the size and complexity of Mesa3D or create a software renderer from scratch.

 Another special case is hobby OS's.
 The hardware they run on might have a GPU but it might be impossible or more trouble than it's worth to get Mesa3D to run on some systems.
 If they have a C99 compliant compiler and standard library, they could use PortableGL to get at least some OpenGL-ish 3D support.